iHarshSinha/FoodComm/README.md

-One can send post request to /admin/feast to create a feast One can send get request to /user/feast to get the feast items
+one can send a post request to /user/review for adding a in general feedback